 I remember asking my grandmother some religious questions and the answer pretty much boiled down to our way being “best.”
 I remember telling her that I thought it would make more sense to have a “religion buffet” where you could pick what suited you, but she said it didn’t work like that.
 And I wondered how she knew we were the “right” ones, and how God could be so judgmental.

 But the point of this post isn’t to teach or preach Buddhism.
-The point of all of this is to say that because of the monk, I’ve been kinder to myself.
-He had no idea he was talking to a fitness infomercial success story, someone who struggled all of her teens and the majority of her 20’s with her weight and was still fighting a daily battle with perfection.
+The point of all of this is to say that because of those monks, I’ve been kinder to myself.
+They had no idea they were talking to a fitness infomercial success story, someone who struggled all of her teens and the majority of her 20’s with her weight and was still fighting a daily battle with perfection.

 Learning Danish is a similar scenario.
 I was taking my failure really hard.
 But then I told people how frustrated I was and how disappointed I was in myself that I couldn’t learn this language.
 And they’ve been helping me.
 And I’ve been helping myself.
 The wall near my desk is covered in post-its of Danish words and phrases.
 I practice them throughout the day, and I practice every night with Opie, who looks a little confused by my strange sounds, but my practice is deliberate and I try not to let my mind wander.
 If an unrelated thought comes, I acknowledge it, then let it go, and refocus on the spelling and the unusual sounds.
 There’s more than one way to skin a proverbial cat and those state-sponsored classes weren’t doing it for me.
 I’m actually starting to recognize words and phrases in conversations around me and it’s only been a week!